pnnehome/pnnehome.github.io/_sources/index.rst.txt

 .. role:: note-text

-(:note-text:`Note\: This website is still under construction.
-Last update on Apr 30, 2025.`)
+(:note-text:`Note\: This website is being updated over time.
+Last update on May 3, 2025.`)

 This is the companion website for :ref:`Wei and Jiang (2025) <papers_home>`.
 It provides a pretrained estimator for a consumer search model used in economics & marketing.
-It is based on a neural net that recognizes search model parameters from data patterns.
+The estimator is based on a neural net that recognizes search model parameters from data patterns.
 We call it pretrained neural net estimator (NNE).
-The approach extends :ref:`Wei and Jiang (2024) <papers_home>` and is generally applicable to structural models.
-But here we focus on a consumer search model.
+The approach extends :ref:`Wei and Jiang (2024) <papers_home>` and is generally applicable to structural models, though here we focus on a search model.

-Below is a brief overview of applying pretrained NNE to your search data.
-For Matlab code and documentation, see :ref:`code <code>` page.
+Below is a brief overview of how to apply pretrained NNE to your search data.
+For Matlab code and detailed documentation, see :ref:`code <code>` page.
 For examples to try out, see :ref:`data <data>` page.

 Overview
 ------------------